 Once you start grinding, look out for these signs so you know when to stop and readjust your approach:

 If you’re finding the grinding slow, experiment with different tool speeds and weights, or using a softer bond or higher grit diamond.
 If this fails you can also try wet grinding, or even using sand or concrete dust.
-If your disc is wearing out too quickly, use a hard bond diamond or increase the amount of segments being used.
+If your disc is wearing out too quickly, use a hard bond diamond or increase the number of segments being used.
 You can also try reducing the weight or increase tool speed and forward movement.

 Is the machine becoming difficult to move or prematurely switching off?
 Try reducing your grinding pressure, tool speed or head weight, or choose different tooling.
 If your diamond is getting worn too quickly, choose a harder bond and reduce the head pressure or add extra diamond segments.